|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

 - Suncor-wide emissions intensity uses net production, which is the sum of net facility production minus all internal product transfers.
 The resulting net production is our Suncor product sales to market.
 The sum of the business unit GHG intensities therefore will not equal the Suncor-wide intensity.

-- In situ (MacKay River) indirect emissions methodology reported since 2014 include electricity purchased from the grid, purchased electricity and steam from the third party MacKay River cogen.
-Firebag cogens are owned and operated by Suncor and therefore all cogen emissions contribute to total direct emissions including emissions associated with generating electricity that is sold to the AB grid.
+- In situ (MacKay River) indirect emissions methodology reported since 2014 include electricity purchased from the grid, purchased electricity and steam from the third party TransCanada cogen.
+Firebag cogeneration units are owned and operated by Suncor and therefore all cogen emissions contribute to total direct emissions including emissions associated with generating electricity that is sold to the AB grid.

 - Absolute (total) GHG emissions are the sum of direct and indirect emissions.

 - Direct (Scope 1) GHG emissions are from sources that are owned or controlled by the reporting company.
-R&M direct emissions do not include CO2 transfers to third parties, such as the food and beverage industries as they do not meet the definition for CO2 releases.
+Refining & Supply direct emissions do not deduct CO2 transfers to third parties, such as the food and beverage industries.

 - Indirect (Scope 2) GHG emissions are energy-related emissions that are a consequence of our operations, but occur at sources owned or controlled by another company (e.g. purchases of electricity, steam, heat, and cooling).
+The indirect energy calculation methodology credits operations for electricity exported to external users and/or other Suncor facilities.
 Emissions are calculated based on actual supplier data where possible and published literature where supplier data is unavailable.

 - Indirect (Scope 3) GHG emissions include hydrogen purchased from third-parties and CO2 volumes sold from our facilities to third-parties for further processing, and can fluctuate annually depending on supplier demand.
-This is consistent with provincial government reporting requirements in Ontario and Quebec.
+This is consistent with provincial government reporting requirements.
 Additional scope 3 emissions include:

 - commercial air travel

-- leased buildings (Suncor Energy Centre, Sheridan Park and Suncor Business Centre)
+- leased buildings (Suncor Energy Center, East Canada and USA)

 6. Notes on energy consumption